Municue

 2 hearings·Last: Jan 14, 2026·Zoning·District·Significant

-An amendment to Specific Use Permit 1905 was proposed to allow a late-hours restaurant without drive-in or drive-through service on the west side of Greenville Avenue near Sears Street.
-The proposal was reviewed by the City Plan Commission and City Council for the Planned Development District 842 property.
+A Specific Use Permit amendment was sought to allow a late-hours restaurant without drive-in or drive-through service at Greenville Avenue south of Sears Street.
+The restriction on drive-through service was designed to address potential concerns from nearby residents about traffic and noise.
 The amendment was approved on January 14, 2026.

 Jan 14: Approved